Ullweb-RecentProjects/.github/README.md

 - Strict adherence to dedicated coding style, with detailed comments and code linting
 - Use of clear naming conventions
 - Clear and descriptive commit messages
-- Devs submit pull request and track bugs and changes using issues in github
+- Devs submit pull request and track bugs changes using issues in github
 - Strict adherence to Security best practices
 - Clear and Concise repository naming convention
 - Project description file must be included in the project directory